 - Periostitis ossificans involves excessive outgrowth of the bones.

-- Pain can be felt at the front area of the shin bone or the tibia.
+- Pain at the front area of the shin bone or the tibia.

-- Sometimes, pain can be felt over the outer area of the shin bone
+- Sometimes, pain over the outer area of the shin bone

 - Swelling of the periostitis